Many Jewish people are under the impression that Jesus ignored Torah.

 Since he found there nothing but shew-bread, David said to him: “Give me, so that we not die of hunger,”” for [even] a case of uncertain mortal danger sets aside Shabbat.
 How much did David eat at that time?
 Rav Huna said: David ate close to seven se’as to satisfy his hunger, for he was seized by ravenous hunger.
 (Yalkut Shimoni, I Shmuel 130)8

 In Yeshua’s view, the principle of pikuach nefesh also applied to healing a person on Shabbat.
 Instead of showing disregard for Torah, Yeshua entered the conversation regarding what constituted melacha (work specifically forbidden on Shabbat) and what exceptions should be made to uphold the true intentions of Torah.
-As part of his interpretive role as Messiah, this was within his authority to do.
+As part of his role as Messiah, interpreting and teaching God’s instructions to the our people was within his authority to do.

-Yeshua argued that Torah allows us to show mercy to and care for an animal on Shabbat, and that these actions override the Shabbat prohibition against carrying items.
+Yeshua argued that the law of Moses allows us to show mercy to and care for an animal on Shabbat, and that these actions override the Shabbat prohibition against carrying items.
 If this is the case, Yeshua argued, we can certainly welcome the alleviation of human suffering on Shabbat.9

-By bringing about physical healing, Yeshua was showing the people that he really could bring about the kingdom of heaven, which is a total and complete restoration of heaven and earth, as well as physical and spiritual wholeness for humanity.
-In Jewish tradition, Shabbat is meant to be a glimpse of the world to come.10 Thus, healing and alleviating suffering on Shabbat is not only permissible, but entirely appropriate.
+In Jewish tradition, Shabbat is meant to be a glimpse of the world to come.10 By bringing about physical healing, Yeshua was showing the people that he really could bring about the kingdom of heaven, which is a total and complete restoration of heaven and earth, as well as physical and spiritual wholeness for humanity.

 The ritual of handwashing is not a part of Torah, but rather a tradition of the fathers.
 However, one phrase in the text describing this event says that Yeshua “declared all foods clean” (Mark 7:19) and calls into question whether Yeshua was saying dietary laws were no longer applicable.
 Keeping kosher is certainly a part of Torah.